-In order to answer your question, please allow me to bring forth some facts that are related to the main issue of this question.
-The first fact, which I would like you to be aware of, is that, in contrast with other faiths, the general rule in Islam is: ‘Every thing is halal (permissible) unless it was made haram (forbidden) by the shari`a (Islamic law).
+The first fact, which I would like you to be aware of, is that, in contrast with other faiths, the general rule in Islam is: ‘Everything is halal (permissible) unless it was made haram (forbidden) by the shari`a (Islamic law).
 Therefore, haram (forbidden) is the exception and halal (permissible) is the principle.

 “Man was created of the best stature, on the best pattern of creation, and given a very comprehensive potential.
 Accordingly, he has been sent to an arena of trial where he will either rise in degree to the highest of the high, or descend to the level of the lowest of the low.
 Always open to Man are the two ways to infinite ascent or to infinite descent.”